mutt0-ds/mutt0-ds.github.io/_drafts/2022-03-21-global-logger.md

 ## 📊 Frontend : Appsmith

-I decided to use Appsmith, which is an amazing open source framework to build internal tools with low-code, easy to spin up and pretty fun to work with.
-I'm currently studying Angular, but at the moment I needed something very quick to set up and unable to cause me too many headaches until I'll be more skilled with TypeScript and Javascript (which is used in Appsmith widgets, but they are just a few lines).
+Appsmith is an amazing open source framework to build internal tools with low-code, easy to spin up and pretty fun to work with.
+I'm also studying Angular, but right now I needed something very quick to set up, with access control and unable to cause me too many headaches until I'll be more skilled with TypeScript and Javascript (which is used in Appsmith widgets, but they are just a few lines).

-Appsmith is ridicously easy to set up (just run this docker-compose.yml), and I connected my DB and the Slack API in a few minutes.
-Since this is an internal tool I didn't need to create an host, blabla serve?
+Appsmith is _ridicously easy_ to set up (just run [this docker-compose.yml](https://docs.appsmith.com/setup/docker#docker-compose-configuration)), and I was able to connect my DB and the Slack API in a few minutes.

-A very cool feature is that the entire Dashboard, with queries and connections, can be exported as a simple JSON file and re-created in another Appsmith account.
-I discovered it when I re-built the docker image, losing all my progress with the test dashboard, and struggled for hours with docker commands before realizing that I can just download that JSON and store it as a backup.
+A very cool feature is that the entire Dashboard, including widgets, JS Objects and connections, can be exported as a simple JSON file and imported in another Appsmith instance.
+I discovered it when I restarted the docker image, losing all my progress with the test I was creating, and struggled for hours with docker commands before realizing that I should just download the JSON and store it as a backup.
+You can also connect it to a Github repo with SSL.

+So, here's the final result: the "Dettagli" (Details) button contains additional informations and a modal for opening a ticket.
+I connected a Sendgrid test account to the App and quickly invited my colleague to share the fun!

 SCREENSHOTS DELLA DASHBOARD

 ## Conclusions

-As a junior Software Engineer, I still have a lot to learn with building apps, but I consider Appsmith a good starting point for setting up a nice, simple GUI.
-Monitoring all those minor activities has been rather painful, and now with my personal logger app I'm able to keep an eye on them and collaborate with my colleagues.
+As a junior Software Engineer, I still have a lot to learn about building apps, but my JobLogger project was a good starting point for me.
+I'm using it on a daily basis and it's helping my colleagues with monitoring our activities, which is amazing considering that I wasn't thinking about putting it on (internal) production!

+I'm very satisfied about the outcome of the project and I'm already working for additional features, such as opening tickets about a specific task and visualizing the scheduled jobs for the day...

+This was a fun and educative experience, thanks for having read my story.
+See you for the next project!